Juniper/wistar/docs/Installing Junos Space 17.1R1 on Wistar.rst

   Choice [ACQR]:

-Space will reboot.

-We can drop into the shell and make some changes to help improve performance.
+12. Once Junos Space comes back, we can make some performance enhancements by dropping into the root shell, this is accomplished by entering **7**

 ::